bigfix/developer.bigfix.com/site/reference/types/bes-filter-set.md

 # type: bes filter set

-The &amp;lt;bes filter set&amp;gt; inspectors return the iterated list of BES Filters, converted into a set to make it easy to do set arithmetic with the list.
+The &lt;bes filter set&lt; inspectors return the iterated list of BES Filters, converted into a set to make it easy to do set arithmetic with the list.

 # element of &lt;bes filter set&gt; : bes filter

-Returns the unique elements of the specified &amp;lt;bes filter set&amp;gt;, removing duplicates and sorting by value.
+Returns the unique elements of the specified &lt;bes filter set&lt;, removing duplicates and sorting by value.

 # intersection of &lt;bes filter set&gt; : bes filter set